Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 Stars vs. Kraken Betting Trends

-- Dallas' 90 matches this season have finished above this game's total of 5.5 goals 45 times.
+- Seattle has played 53 games this season with over 5.5 goals.

-- The Stars have been victorious in 18 of their 24 games when they were listed as a moneyline favorite this season (75.0%).
+- The Stars are 18-6 this season when favored on the moneyline.

-- The Kraken have been an underdog in 21 games this season, with eight upset wins (38.1%).
+- The Kraken have been the underdog 21 times this season, and upset their opponent in eight, or 38.1%, of those games.

 Stars Player Props